 I must confess that I was a little late to the party when it comes to Harry Potter.
-In fact, I’d never read a single word of his wizardly tales or watched any of the many movies until Raffles became hooked on Harry.
-Now I’ve not only read all the books, but have watched each and every one of the movies somewhere in the vicinity of 32,346,987 times (and that was just last month).
-We even took Raffles to visit the epic Wizarding World of Harry Potter at Osaka’s Universal Studio’s a year or so back.
-And Raffles didn’t even need to resort to an Imperius Curse to coerce me to go, as I am now as wild about Harry, as he is.
+In fact, I’d never read a single word of his wizardly tales until Raff became hooked on Harry.
+Now I’ve read all the books and watched each and every one of the movies somewhere in the vicinity of 32,346,987 times (and that was just last month).
+We even took Raffles to visit the epic Wizarding World of Harry Potter at Osaka’s Universal Studio a year or so back.
+And my boy didn’t even need to resort to an Imperius Curse to coerce me, as I am now as wild about Harry as he is.

-Needless to say, when I was invited to return to Osaka to find out what’s new in the Wizarding World, I was quick to saddle up my broomstick (well, a seat in cattle class, but that sounds way less windswept and interesting).
+Needless to say, when I was invited to return to discover some of the best things to do in Osaka and, more specifically, what’s new in Osaka’s Wizarding World, I was quick to saddle up my broomstick (well, a seat in cattle class, but that sounds way less windswept and interesting).
 But first I had to break the news to my little Potterhead that I would be flying solo this time.
 You’d be right if you assumed that went down like bringing Draco Malfoy as your date to a Gryffindor keg party, his sulky demeanour only appeased by me promising I would bring back a little something for him.
 A promise which he somehow conjured into a full shopping list of wizarding wares I would be required to gather.

 But I digress.
 After my flying visit I can assure you that the Wizarding World of Harry Potter is as incredible, if not more, the second time around.

 The anticipation builds as I walk past the wreck of the Weasley’s Flying Ford Anglia and the Hogwarts Express.

 But nothing beats the moment that I step into the cobbled streets of Hogsmeade with its magical puffs of faux snow, the incredible attention to detail at the Wizarding World of Harry Potter making it all feel very, very real.